 - Google the person or brand offering the training.
 If it’s a person, can you find bylines for them on established websites that confirm they are a legit writer?
 If it’s a brand, what do the reviews tell you?

 - *Optional: try to find someone who has taken the training but is NOT promoting it as an affiliate and get their firsthand thoughts on it

 If you’ve been following my content for any length of time, you know that I’m a huge proponent of training.

-I’ve personally spent over $30k on courses, consulting, and coaching over the course of my career.
+I’ve personally spent close to $40k on courses, consulting, and coaching over the course of my career.